yasharth291/COVID-19-TRACKER/README.md

 We can see here that the recovered patients are growing everywhere but the rate with which countries are recovering are more in European countries.
-Below is the calculated recovery rate* of some countries:
+Below is the calculated recovery rate of some countries:

-US: 2.17 recoveries per death
+US: 2.17

 SPAIN: 4.71